 The reason Snyder says that Trump is Fascist is the way he operates in his worldview.
 He may be doing it without even knowing it, but he uses all the fascistic approaches.
 What fascists have done in the past is to tell people to worry about the truth and what is real, only worry about our “mystical unities and direct connections between the mystical leader and the people.”
 This is only echoed by his constant denial of the truth and his undermining of the press.

-Next: Trump will use 3 approaches to undermine democracy.
+Next: Trump will use three approaches to undermine democracy.

 John Oliver showed us how he will undermine democracy

-In an episode of Last Week Tonight with John Oliver, Oliver showcased three tools in which Trump will undermine democracy; Delegitimizing the media, Whataboutism, and Trolling.
-He consistently calls any news about him that is negative “fake news”.
-If that doesn’t work, he will shift blame to someone or something else by saying “What about this?”
-He also constantly and intentionally tries to piss off liberals.
+In an episode of Last Week Tonight with John Oliver, Oliver showcased three tools in which Trump will undermine democracy; Delegitimizing the media, “Whataboutism,” and trolling.
+He consistently calls any news about him that is negative “fake news.”
+If that doesn’t work, he will shift blame to someone or something else by saying, “What about this?”
+He also constantly and intentionally tries to anger liberals.
 All those tactics undercut political norms and create a whole new dynamic that people are starting to emulate in conservative politics.

 Next: Trump will use those tools to consolidate power